jasonklusowski/jasonklusowski.github.io/_pages/about.md

 I am broadly interested in statistical learning theory, though most of my recent work has focused on the study and design of prediction algorithms for regression and classification.

-* tree-structured learning (e.g., random forests, CART)
+* decision tree learning (e.g., random forests, CART)
 * neural networks (approximation and statistical properties)
 * latent variable models (e.g., mixture models)